-Rule 34.3.1 of the NRSWP defines that earthworks activities not complying with the Permitted Rules are a Discretionary Activity, that is, earthworks exceeding an area of 200m2 and/or a volume of 50m3.
-Earthworks totalling 750m2 and 300m3 (net) are proposed (more detail provided in Section 4.3).
+Rule 34.3.1 of the NRSWP defines that earthworks activities not complying with the Permitted Rules are a Discretionary Activity, that is, earthworks exceeding an area of 200m and/or a volume of 50m.
+Earthworks totalling 750m and 300m (net) are proposed (more detail provided in Section 4.3).
 Therefore, these earthworks within the Riparian Management Zone are defined as a Discretionary Activity.

 In addition, Rule 34.1.3 of the Permitted Rules states that earthworks in the Riparian Management Zone also must comply with the General Environmental Standards of Section 32.
 Where these do not, Rule 34.3.1 defines these as a Discretionary Activity.
-Standard 32.1.6 states "the activity shall not interfere with...any other sites known to the local iwi which are of spiritual or cultural significance to Maori...".
-The site is in close proximity to a Site of Cultural Significance to Maori...".
+Standard 32.1.6 states "the activity shall not interfere with... any other sites known to the local iwi which are of spiritual or cultural significance to Maori...".
+The site is in close proximity to a Site of Cultural Significance to Maori, and therefore the proposed land disturbance is considered as a Discretionary Activity.